swcarpentry/website/_posts/2016/04/2016-04-20-tips-tricks-live-coding.md

 ### 10. Have fun

 Teaching is performance art and can be rather serious business.
 On the one hand, don't let this scare you - it is much easier than performing Hamlet.
 You have an excellent script at your disposal, after all!
 On the other hand, it is OK to add an element of 'play', i.e. use humor and improvisation to liven up the workshop.
 How much you are able and willing to do this is really a matter of personality and taste - as well as experience.
 It becomes easier when you are more familiar with the material, allowing you to relax more.
 Choose your words and actions wisely, though.
 Remember that we want the learners to have a welcoming experience and a positive learning environment - a misplaced joke can ruin this in an instance.
 Start small, even just saying 'that was fun' after something worked well is a good start.
 Ask your co-instructors and helpers for feedback when you are unsure of the effect you behaviour has on the workshop.

+>Teaching is theater not cinema - Neal Davis